jkroepke/jkroepke/README.md

 Let's start to automate it!

 ## OSS developer time
 In my free time, I'm going to support and maintain opensource projects.
-I have a great experience in Linux system administration and container stuff like docker and clusters like k8s and Openshift.
+I have a great experience in Linux system administration and container stuff and clusters like Docker, Kubernetes and Openshift.

 I like the challenge of code somewhat in a programming language without knowing how to do it exactly correctly.
 That's one of the reasons why my projects are written in different languages.